Cresaptown, Maryland: History

 Prior to 1728, Cresaptown was the site of a Shawnee village along the Potomac River.
 The inhabitants of this region were a portion of the Shawanese tribe, a sub-division of the Algonquian group, one of the most warlike combinations of that period.
 The warriors engaged in hunting and fishing for food and furs, while their families were left at home to tend the maize and grass that grew in the rich soil of the Potomac valley.
 The maize was ground into corn meal and made into Shawnee cake, a popular diet of the Shawnees living in the valley.

 The Shawanees in the valley lived in shelters composed of two forked posts that were driven into the ground, and on these was laid a ridge pole.
 Small saplings, cut to a length of about 8 ft, were laid against the pole, one end resting on the ground, forming a shelter similar to a V-shaped tent.
 This was covered with bark and skins and made tight enough to protect against rain or snow.
 The floors were spread with furs, which made sure for seats or beds.

 Emanuel Custer, father of George Armstrong Custer, was born in Cresaptown 1806, and moved to Ohio in 1845, finally settling in Michigan.

-Cresaptown was named for the family of Daniel Cresap, early settlers.
+Cresaptown was named for the family of Daniel Cresap, early settler and son of Thomas Cresap.

-Industry

-The North Branch Correctional Institution, a supermax prison facility, is located in Cresaptown.